-A strategy to improve the management and performance of the Federal Government.
+The President's Management Agenda is a strategy to improve the management and performance of the Federal Government.
 The Agenda includes five Government-wide initiatives and multiple program-specific initiatives.
-The five Government-wide initiatives are defined below.
+The five Government-wide initiatives are:

 Strategic Management of Human Capital-having processes in place to ensure that the right person is in the right job, at the right time, and is performing well.